Body Mass Index: Use it or lose it?

 | 3 min read

 If you check out the exam room décor during your next doctor’s appointment, you’re likely to notice a body mass index (BMI) table pinned to the wall.
 BMI is a number calculated from a person’s height and weight, and the Centers for Disease Control and Prevention (CDC) says it is a fairly reliable indicator of body fatness for most people.
 If you’re overweight or obese, the CDC warns that you have an increased risk for many diseases and heart conditions including hypertension and type 2 diabetes.
 But is BMI the best way to assess this risk?

 BMI doesn’t measure body fat directly, but the CDC says this number correlates to more direct measurements and can be used as an inexpensive screening tool that’s accessible to anyone with a calculator (or a good head for math).
-However, a recent study has raised questions about how accurately BMI can predict your overall health.
+However, studies have raised questions about how accurately BMI can predict your overall health.
 Researchers assert that BMI doesn’t account for important factors such as family history, muscle mass and where excess fat is located.
 Even the CDC allows that variations by gender, race and age may affect the correlation between BMI and body fatness in adults.
 Consider the following factors:

 - At the same BMI, women tend to have more body fat than men